 Services offered by David Thomas, LMT

-"My 'massage philosophy' has developed over ten years of massage practice and training.
+"My 'massage philosophy' has developed over sixteen years of massage practice and training.
 Below is a list of the primary modalities that I have studied, practiced, and developed over the years.
 My sessions tend to integrate a smooth blend of each of these techniques.
 Throughout a session, I am focusing on maintaining presence while practicing deep listening to the client's body as the primary guide of how to give the best fitted bodywork in that moment.
 While I have learned lots of modalities and techniques, the melding of them all coupled with the art of a well developed presence creates an outcome that often profoundly supports peoples holistic well being." - David

 Deep Tissue Massage - This is the foundation of the massage therapy I practice.
 Deep Tissue utilizes hands, elbows/forearms, knuckles, wrists as tools to navigate through tissue.
 I listen intently to the body to feel how deep to go and back it up with occasional client check-ins to make sure the client is happy with the depth and pressure.
 Deep Tissue does not necessarily mean deep pressure.
 Deep Tissue massage increases circulation to promote tissue healing, decreases pain, and can increase range of motion.
 When done well, deep tissue massage feels incredible and is very cathartic.